rutuja8975/WebTechTAProject/README.md

-A simple customized Text Area project which has featurs like changing the font to uppercase ,lowercase,change the background ,change the color of the font , change the font style,etc. The Projct is made using HTML,CSS,JavaScript.
+A basic customised Text Area project with features like background colour, font style, font colour, and uppercase/lowercase font changes, among others.
+The project is created with JavaScript, CSS, and HTML.